 The precise perception of speech is also a prerequisite for the ability to read and write.
 NORAH examined this ability with a hearing test: the children saw on a screen three pictures of objects with similar-sounding names, e.g. "bee, flea, sea".
-Then they heard a word through a headset (e.g. "bee") spoken in a confusion of voices.
-Then they had to put a cross on their answer sheet at the picture that corresponded to the spoken word.
+Then they heard a word through a headset (e.g. "bee") spoken in a multitalker speech noise.
+Then they had to put a cross on their answer sheet by the picture that corresponded to the spoken word.

-"Aviation noise affects children not only in school."
+"Aircraft noise affects children not only in school."